 It is a strain that prefers warm temperatures so keep this in mind if you are trying to grow it outdoors.
 Its ideal daytime temperature range is between 70- and 85-degrees Fahrenheit.
 Therefore, you can only try an outdoor grow if you live in a warm climate.
 For outdoor growers, harvest time comes in mid-October, and the yield is around 18 ounces per plant.

-When you grow White Fire OG indoors, you need to keep a close eye on the grow room’s temperature and humidity levels, while also ensuring the pH of your growing medium is in the acceptable range.
-Its flowering time is 9-10 weeks, and it yields up to 21 ounces per square meter planted.
-Its grow difficulty ranges from moderate to hard, but the high yield makes the extra effort worth it.
+When you grow White Fire OG indoors, you need to monitor the grow room’s temperature and humidity levels.
+Its indoor flowering time is 9-10 weeks, and it yields up to 21 ounces per square meter planted.
+Its growth difficulty ranges from moderate to hard, but the generous yield makes the extra effort worth it.

 2 – Maximize Yield with the Screen of Green (SCROG) Method

-You will get better results with White Fire OG if you train it using SCROG.
-It is a marijuana strain that stretches during the blooming stage, so it is essential to prune away foliage to ensure the entire plant receives adequate light and airflow.
+You will get better results growing White Fire OG if you train it using SCROG.
+Please note that White Fire OG is a marijuana strain that stretches during the blooming stage.
+Therefore, it is essential to prune away foliage to ensure the entire plant receives adequate light and airflow.

-SCROG is similar to the Sea of Green (SOG) method except that you use a screen; ideally with holes that are 5cm in diameter.
+SCROG is similar to the Sea of Green (SOG) method.
+However, with the SCROG method, you use a screen, ideally with holes that are 5cm in diameter.
 The screen maximizes light exposure and holds back the tops of your plant’s growing canopy.
 Keep your screens close to your grow lights.
 As a rule of thumb, use 30cm of screen per plant.

 Rather than growing a single large top bud, SCROG helps grow several colas.
 Once the plants grow through the screen, pull them down and tie their branches to the screen.
 All you need are special plastic ties for the task.
-When your White Fire OG grows, it branches out, and you’ll be rewarded with a crop of huge buds which have full access to light.
+When your White Fire OG grows, it branches out.
+You’ll be rewarded with a crop of huge buds that have full access to light.

 As SCROG creates more budding sites, you will have to remove the big fan leaves as your plants grow.
-It is important to do this as early as possible because, by the middle of flowering, your plants will be solely focused on their bud growth.
+It is essential to do this as early as possible.
+By the middle of flowering, your plants will be solely focused on their bud growth.

 3 – Topping & FIMing Your White Fire OG When Growing Outdoors

 As White Fire OG likes to stretch out, you need to give it plenty of space when growing outside.
-Ideally, you will ‘top’ your crop on several occasions during the vegetative stage to aid the development of the plant’s bushy shape.
+Ideally, you will ‘top’ your crop on several occasions during the vegetative stage to develop a bushier shape.
 Topping and FIMing are High-Stress Training (HST) techniques.

 With topping, the goal is to remove the top of the main stem as a seedling.
 This removes its tendency to grow a single large cola and splits each plant into two stems.
 When you top your plants early, it will grow several colas even if you don’t perform any further training.

-FIM means F*** I Missed and is similar to topping.
-When you FIM your plants, you are trying to shave the top of the plant but don’t remove it completely.
-When you FIM properly, you can achieve similar goals to topping but don’t damage the plant.
+FIM means F*** I Missed and it is similar to topping.
+When you FIM your plants, you are trying to shave the top of the plant, but don’t remove it completely.
+When you FIM correctly, you can achieve similar goals to topping, but you don’t damage the plant.
 However, it is less likely to work.